-Under the agreement, GDF Suez Energy UK, sister company to waste management firm SITA UK (which is currently rebranding as Suez), will buy all of the electricity produced at the waste wood biomass plant currently under construction by Templeborough Biomass Power Plant Ltd, which is wholly owned and funded by Copenhagen Infrastructure.
+Under the agreement, GDF Suez Energy UK, sister company to waste management firm SITA UK (which is currently rebranding as Suez), will buy all the electricity produced at the waste wood biomass plant currently under construction by Templeborough Biomass Power Plant Ltd, which is wholly owned and funded by Copenhagen Infrastructure.

 Expected to be commissioned in March 2017, the Rotherham plant will burn waste wood to generate around 315GWh of electricity each year.
 The plant will process around 270,000 tonnes of waste wood per year.